ehoppoug/ehoppough-portfolio/README.md

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:
+In the workplace, I have reviewed many research proposals and other documents that include data visualizations to share important information.
+However, I've never had formal education about the topic in order to make suggestions or understand the their use at a higher level.
+Through this course, I'd like to learn...

 - Language to describe different data visualizations and their elements
 - Basic understanding of Tableau